Olivier-Boudeville/Ceylan-LEEC/README.md

 ## Prerequisites
 - openssl >= 1.1.1 (required to generate RSA key and certificate request)
-- erlang OTP (tested with 22.2 version, probably works with older versions as well)
+- erlang OTP (tested with 23.0 versions and upward)

 ## Building